 Get yourself a stamp catalogue.
+The most common one in the U.S. is the Standard Postage Stamp Catalogue.
 That will give you an idea of how much different stamps are worth, based on how rare they are.
 Whether your stamps are mint or used, and what condition they’re in (if they are faded, stained, or torn) will also affect their price.

 Who else is collecting stamps?